Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Conclusions

-The derivation of the proper (i.e. off-shell nilpotent and absolutely anticommuting) (anti-)co-BRST symmetries is a novel result in our present investigation where we have not used the dual-HC.
-We have not utilized this idea of CBRSTIRs in our earlier work [17] on 4D free Abelian 2-form gauge theory where we have used the superfield formalism to derive the (anti-)BRST symmetries.
-The highlight of our present endeavor is the observation that the geometrical interpretations for the (anti-)BRST and (anti-)co-BRST symmetry transformations, in terms of the translational generators $(\partial_\theta)\partial_{\bar\theta}$, remains the same as in our earlier works [9-13, 17] and, as a consequence, the nilpotency property of the symmetry transformations and translational generators along the Grassmannian directions remain beautifully entangled and intertwined in our present work.
+The derivation of the proper (i.e. off-shell nilpotent and absolutely anticommuting) (anti-)co-BRST symmetries is a {\it novel} result in our present investigation where we have not used the dual-HC.
+We have {\it not} utilized this idea of CBRSTIRs in our earlier work [17] on the 4$D$ free Abelian 2-form gauge theory where we have used the superfield formalism (with the HC) to derive {\it only} the (anti-)BRST symmetries.
+The highlight of our present endeavor is the observation that the geometrical interpretations for the (anti-)BRST and (anti-)co-BRST symmetry transformations, in terms of the translational generators $(\partial_\theta)\partial_{\bar\theta}$, remain the {\it same} as in our earlier works [9-13, 17].
+As a consequence, the nilpotency property of the symmetry transformations {\it and} translational generators (along the Grassmannian directions) remain beautifully entangled and intertwined in an elegant manner (i.e. $s_{(a)b}^2 = 0, \,\, s_{(a)d}^2 = 0, \,\,\partial_{\theta}^2 = 0,\,\, \partial_{\bar\theta}^2 = 0)$ in our present endeavor, too.

-In our present endeavor, we have exploited the (anti-)co-BRST invariance of ($s_{(a)d}\, \phi_1 = 0$) in our superfield restriction (13).
-However, we have {\it not} utilized the beauty and strength of the (anti-)co-BRST invariance of the gauge-fixing term [i.e. $s_{(a)d}\,(\partial ^\nu B_{\nu\mu}) = 0 $] which has its origin in the co-exterior derivative $\delta = -\, *\,d\,*$.
-To use this observation in the physical context, we have to develop the working-rule for the application of dual-HC in the context of Abelian 2-form gauge theory as has been done in our earlier work on Abelian 1-form theory in 2D and 4D (see, e.g. [19] for details).
-We plan to pursue this direction of research in our future endeavors as far as the superfield formalism is concerned.
+A paragraph here about $s_{(a)d}\, (\partial ^\nu B_{\nu\mu}) = 0$.
+In our present endeavor, we have exploited the (anti-)co-BRST invariance of $\phi_1$ (i.e. $s_{(a)d}\, \phi_1 = 0$) in our physically motivated restriction (13).
+However, we have {\it not} utilized the beauty and strength of the (anti-)co-BRST invariance of the gauge-fixing term [i.e. $s_{(a)d}\,(\partial ^\nu B_{\nu\mu}) = 0 $] which has its origin in the co-exterior derivative $\delta = -\, *\,d\,*$ where $*$ is the Hodge duality operation on the 4$D$ spacetime manifold [18-21].
+To use this observation in the physical context, we have to develop the working-rule for the application of dual-HC in the context of 4$D$ Abelian 2-form gauge theory as has been done in our earlier work on Abelian 1-form theory in 2$D$ and 4$D$ (see, e.g. [25] for details).
+We plan to pursue this direction of research in our future endeavor so that dual-HC could be defined for our present 4$D$ Abelian 2-form gauge theory, too.